jennycgonzalez/JgTracker/README.md

 make
 ./jgtracker track path-to-video-folder delay-in-miliseconds
 ```
 When the value of "delay-in-miliseconds" is greater than zero, a pause of that amount of time is made between each frame.
-When its value is "zero" it makes
+When its value is zero, it makes
 the system wait infinitely for a key stroke before displaying the next frame.
 Finally, when it has a negative value the system does not display the frames while processing the video.

 The video folder must have the following structure: